[Holodeck –

 rather be in the brig than in here, so let’s go.

-TUVOK: Crewman.
-You are demonstrating rank insubordination.
-I order
+TUVOK: Crewmen, you are demonstrating rank insubordination.
+I order all

 DALBY: Chell!
 Come on, we’re leaving.

-GERRON: I don’t know.
-Maybe it wasn’t such a good idea to leave
+I don't know.
+Maybe it wasn't such a good idea to leave like that.
+I

 going to happen.

-doing our jobs, same as ever.
-We’re just not going to jump through any
+jobs, same as ever.
+We're just not going to jump through any Starfleet

-CHAKOTAY: Want to give me your version of what happened?
+CHAKOTAY: You want to give me your version of what happened?

 DALBY: Commander, we’re going to live up to our responsibilities on